ykim18mica/mica-gd220/_posts/103-6-1-structure-and-presentation.md

 - How is the user experience different?
 - What do you gain or lose by choosing one or the other?

+### 4. Look at the original articles and discuss and compare how they structured and presented the information.

 <!--
 ### 4. Recreate the same article with HTML and CSS.
 -->